amg301/aap_ee_create/README.md

       * Other common container repos include GitHub Container Registry, GitLab Container Registry, JFrog Container Registry, Docker Hub, Harbor and more.
 5) Your login details for Red Hats Certified Content Collections
     * Get this from [Red Hat Automation Hub on Console](https://console.redhat.com/ansible/automation-hub/token)
-    * Take note of the server URL and token and define this in your ansible.cfg (see my example ./files/ansible.cfg)
+    * Take note of the server URL and token and define this in your ansible.cfg.
+See my example (./files/ansible.cfg)

 ## Key Points
 1) Repo structure